 Jobs and further study

-Other students have gone straight into employment, gaining jobs at Media Scotland, the Herald and Times Group, DC Thomson and the Drum.
+Some of our previous students have gone straight into employment, gaining jobs at DC Thomson, the Drum, the Herald and Times Group (Newsquest Scotland), JPI Media and Reach PLC.

 Making an application